hkjpotato/frontend101/framework/mvc/simplified todomvc/README.md

 ##Notice
+You can also check out the **[simple](./simple/index.html)** example I made to see a very basic function of this app in one file.
+It only supports one function: add a todo item.

 Before you dive into it, there are some basic things you need to know to help understand it:

 1. [MVC basic](./../basic)